shrik-kodali/calculator/README.md

 # calculator
-Build Calculator with Java OOP
+Build the Calculator with Java OOP

+Notes - make sure that you give the spaces in between number and operands